newst4rt/Lyrify/README.md

 - [googletrans](https://github.com/ssut/py-googletrans)
 - [requests](https://github.com/psf/requests)
 - [uroman](https://github.com/isi-nlp/uroman)

 ### Feature Request

-If your desired feature is not listed, feel free to open a new issue.
+Lyrify is still in development and in the beta stage.
+New modules may be added over time.
+So, if your desired feature is not listed, feel free to open an issue.
 If it makes sense and I have time, I may add it.

 ## Installation